strimzi/proposals/050-unidirectional-topic-operator.md

 * Modification to topic config will be via `Admin.incrementalAlterConfigs()` using the `SET` operation.
 * Creation of partitions will be supported
-* Deletion of partitions is not supported by Kafka and will result in an suitable `status.condition` in the `KafkaTopic`.
+* Deletion of partitions is not supported by Kafka and will result in a suitable `status.condition` in the `KafkaTopic`.
     ```yaml
     status:
       conditions: